 Authorization or access management in IAM is gives those users permission to access a resource.

 Policy: A policy is a document with a set of rules, having one or more statements.
-Each policy grants a specific set of permissions and can be attached to any of the IAM identities users, groups, and roles. olicies are always written in JSON or YAML format and each policy has a name.
+Each policy grants a specific set of permissions and can be attached to any of the IAM identities users, groups, and roles.
+Policies are always written in JSON or YAML format and each policy has a name.

 There are three types of policies are there.